CUHK-USR-Group/large-scale-inspect-framework/_pages/about.md

 </div>
 <div style="text-align: justify; text-justify:inter-ideograph;">

 Visual inspection plays a predominant role in inspecting infrastructure surface.
 However, the generalization of existing visual inspection systems to large-scale real-world scenes remains challenging.
 In this paper, we introduce <strong> Det-Recon-Reg</strong>, an intelligent framework separating the complex inspection procedure into three stages: <strong>Detect</strong>, <strong>Reconstruct</strong>, and <strong>Register</strong>.
 For defect detection (<strong>Detect</strong>), we present the first high-resolution defect dataset tailored for large-scale defect detection.
 Based on the dataset, we evaluate the most effective real-time object detection algorithms and push the boundary by proposing CUBIT-Net for real-world defect inspection.
 For infrastructure reconstruction (<strong>Reconstruct</strong>), we propose a learning-based multi-view stereo (MVS) network to adapt to large-scale scenes, taking as input the multi-view images and outputting the point cloud reconstruction, where its performance has been validated on the standard MVS datasets, including BlendedMVS, DTU, and Tanks and Temples datasets.
 For defect localization (<strong>Register</strong>), we propose an effective registration method based on the geographic information system that registers the detected defects onto the reconstructed infrastructure model to establish a global reference for maintenance measures.
 The real-world experiments verify the effectiveness and efficiency of our proposed framework.
-Dataset, code, and appendix are available on our project page.

 </div>